Azure/elastic-db-tools/Documentation/Issue Guidance.md

 Issue Guidance
 =============

-This page outlines how the elastic database tools client library (EDCL) team thinks about and handles issues.
+This page outlines how the elastic database tools (EDT) team thinks about and handles issues.
 For us, issues on GitHub represent actionable work that should be done at some future point.
 It may be as simple as a small product or test bug or as large as the work tracking the design of a new feature.
 However, it should be work that falls under the charter of elastic database tools client libraries.
 We will keep issues open even if the EDCL team internally has no plans to address them in an upcoming release, as long as we consider the issue to fall under our purview.

 ###When we close issues
 As noted above, we don't close issues just because we don't plan to address them in an upcoming release.
 So why do we close issues?
 There are few major reasons: